flipperdevices/flipperzero-firmware/README.md

 # Usage

 First of all you need to configure toolchain and library paths using CMake variables.
+There are generally three ways to do this
-You can do this by passing values through command line during cmake run with passed to CMake with `-D<VAR_NAME>=...`or by setting variables inside your `CMakeLists.txt`.
-You can also pass these variables to CMake by setting them as environmental variables.
-The most important set of variables which needs to be set can be found in the following section
+1. Pass the variables through command line during cmake run with passed to CMake with `-D<VAR_NAME>=...`
+2. Set the variables inside your `CMakeLists.txt`
+3. Pass these variables to CMake by setting them as environmental variables.

+The most important set of variables which needs to be set can be found in the following section.

 ## Configuration

-These configuration options need to be  or by setting them as environmental variables.
+These configuration options need to be set for the build process to work properly:

 * `STM32_TOOLCHAIN_PATH` - where toolchain is located, **default**: `/usr`
 * `STM32_CUBE_<FAMILY>_PATH` - path to STM32Cube directory, where `<FAMILY>` is one